TritonDataCenter/rfd/rfd/0158/README.md

 available on one Compute Node, and is not easily migrated or respun if a CN fails.
 A NAT zone provides Source NAT (SNAT) for egress traffic.

-Many JPC and Triton customers have asked for Destination NAT (DNAT) to allow a reserved public IP address to have its traffic forwarded to a private address that may change from time to time.
+Additionally, many JPC and Triton customers have asked for Destination NAT (DNAT) to allow a reserved public IP address to have its traffic forwarded to a private address that may change from time to time.
 This feature resembles Amazon's Elastic IP.
 This RFD introduces a similar feature, Assignable IP (AIP), with a narrow definition: a public IP address that can be mapped one-to-one to exactly one Fabric Network IP (as defined by vnetid + Fabric IP address).

 ## Proposed Solution